-With today’s instant access to curriculum resources and pictures on Pinterest, Facebook, and Instagram, it’s almost easy for me to become overwhelmed and even insecure about my own classroom instruction.
-This blog blog post shares the ins and outs of reading workshop, guided reading, and literature circles and how you can use each one to teach reading to upper elementary students.
+With today’s instant access to curriculum, resources, and pictures on Pinterest, Facebook, and Instagram, it’s almost easy for me to become overwhelmed and even insecure about my own classroom instruction.
+This blog post shares the ins and outs of reading workshop, guided reading, and literature circles and how you can use each one to teach reading to upper elementary students.

 Reading workshop can be used in conjunction with guided reading or literature circles.
 I like to think of reading workshop as the overall umbrella of my reading instruction.

 There are several components to my reading instruction, and I include all of them within the reading workshop framework.
 This is what I’ve used for 15 years now, and I cannot image teaching reading any other way.